Hedenbergite: Properties

-Hedenbergite has a number of specific properties.
-Its hardness is usually between five and six with two cleavage plains and conchoidal fracture.
+Hedenbergite exhibits several distinct properties.
+Its hardness is usually between five and six, with two cleavage planes and conchoidal fracture.
 Color varies between black, greenish black, and dark brown with a resinous luster.
-Hedenbergite is a part of a pyroxene solid solution chain consisting of diopside and augite, and is the iron rich end member.
+Hedenbergite is a part of a pyroxene solid solution chain consisting of diopside and augite, and is the iron-rich end member.
 One of the best indicators that you have located hedenbergite is the radiating prisms with a monoclinic crystal system.
 Hedenbergite is found primarily in metamorphic rocks.